splunk-soar-connectors/.github/.github/pull_request_template.md

 - [ ] Verify all checks are passing.
 - [ ] Do NOT use the `next` branch of the forked repo.
 Create separate feature branch for raising the PR.
 - [ ] Do NOT submit updates to dependencies unless it fixes an issue.
-- [ ] Limit your pull request to one application and submit multiple pull requests if necessary.
 ## Pull Request Type

 #### Please check the type of change your PR introduces: